tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The client MUST place the value of ESNIKeys.public_name in the "server_name" extension.
 (This is required for technical conformance with {{!RFC7540}};
 Section 9.2.)
 The client MUST NOT send a "cached_info" extension {{!RFC7924}}
-with a CachedObject entry whose CachedInformationType is "cert".
+with a CachedObject entry whose CachedInformationType is "cert", since this indication would divulge the true value of the SNI.

 ### Handling the server response {#handle-server-response}